twentyfiveone/freecodecamp-cat-photo-app/README.md

-# freecodecamp-cat-photo-app
+# freeCodeCamp Responsive Web Design
-freeCodeCamp Responsive Web Design - Learn HTML by Building a Cat Photo App
+In this course, I learn the most common HTML tags by building a cat photo app.